Types of Stone Flooring for Your Home

 • As granite is hard in texture it can be used on heavily loaded flooring.

-• Granite flooring can be withstanding normal wear and tear.
+• Granite flooring can withstand normal wear and tear.

 • Its excellent property and durability increase the value of the property.